 4. Hand Seamers (or Tongs, or Fairmonts)

 Hand Seamers or Tongs or Fairmonts (a brand name): You won't be serving salad with this tool.
 Tongs are used to bend smaller pieces of metal.
 The ends are marked at 1/4" intervals, for easy measurements when bending.
-The set in the photo is a Fairmont brand tool; it is quite durable and can take a good beating.
+The set in the photo is a brand tool; it is quite durable and can take a good beating.
 I've used the same set for years.
 Other sets that are spring loaded and have plastic grips are nice, but not nearly as durable.
+Fairmont

 By inserting sheet metal, usually round piping, in the teeth of this tool and squeezing down; you can create a "crimp," a wrinkled male fitting, to be inserted into the uncrimped female side of another pipe for joining the two together.